Yoshi's Safari: Reception and legacy

 While Yoshi's Safari failed commercially, which IGN attributed to its reliance on the Super Scope and the Mortal Kombat debacle, it did receive praise from video game journalists.
 The presentation—particularly the visuals—were well received.
 Joypad, Electronic Gaming Monthly (EGM), and Nintendo Magazine System considered the graphics and smooth scrolling among the game's highlights.
 Joypad wrote the animation was fluid and Nintendo Magazine System wrote the graphics suited the Mario theme, while Nintendo Power called the characters colorful and bright.
 The Los Angeles Times praised the game's use of Mode 7, describing the graphics as excellent and colorful.
 Joypad and Nintendo Magazine System both praised the music, with Joypad writing it was simple but still sounded good.

 Critics also commended the gameplay, with Joypad and Nintendo Magazine System calling Yoshi's Safari the best Super Scope title.
 Joypad praised the multiplayer mode and wrote that while the game was somewhat expensive, it was worth buying for Super Scope owners.
 The game had more depth than other Super Scope titles, Nintendo Magazine System wrote, because of its variety and branching level paths.
 Joypad and Nintendo Power respectively praised the controls as responsive and easy to use.
 However, the game's short length and low difficulty were primary aspects of criticism.
 Nintendo Magazine System's reviewers said they finished the entire game in one sitting and estimated it would provide at most a week of entertainment, while EGM wrote players "may be tempted to turn your SuperScope [sic] on yourself and end it all!"
 Nintendo Magazine System and Nintendo Power suggested the game was geared toward a younger audience, with the former stating beginning players would find enjoyment but experienced ones would be left wanting more.
+Power Unlimited gave the game a score of 80%, they found the gameplay to be "original, looks good and is fun to play.
+Very easy."